canonical/netbox/charm/src-docs/charm.py.md

 Environment variables for S3 for storage.

-This should disappear/get updated once Django 12 factor supports the S3 integration.
+This should disappear/get updated once paas-app-charmer project supports the S3 integration.